 The U.S. State Department said last week it had received a 24-page document from Egyptian authorities that lays out the specific charges against the staff of U.S. and international democracy-building groups.

 The employees of the American and European NGOs have been charged with operating in Egypt without licenses.
 An investigation by authorities revealed that the organizations received millions of pounds from abroad under the names of NGO employees and not through their official bank accounts.

 Ashraf El-Ashmawi and Sameh Abu Zeid, the two judges handling the cases, said the charges could lead to five-year prison sentences.

 “These organizations conducted unlicensed and illegal activities without the knowledge of the Egyptian government,” said El-Ashmawi.
 “Documents confiscated during the raids on the NGOs offices confirm illegal foreign funding.”

-Documents also showed that foreign workers employed by the NGOs deliberately had tourist – not work – visas and did not pay taxes, prosecutors said.
+Documents also showed that foreign workers employed by the NGOs deliberately had tourist – not work – visas, and did not pay taxes.

 Egyptian officials have blamed continuing unrest in their country on foreign interference they attribute, in part, to the organizations.

 The crisis has jeopardized U.S. aid to Egypt and strained relations between the two nations.
 In a February 2 letter to Secretary of State Hillary Clinton and Defense Secretary Leon Panetta, 41 members of Congress urged the Obama administration to withhold further aid to Egypt until the country’s leadership lets the organizations reopen and returns seized property.